shadeetabasi/etl_project/README.md

-# ETL Project : World Happiness & Average Temperatures
+# ETL Project : World Happiness and Possible Factors that affect it

 ## Team Members
 * Justine Sbarra